 = 1, a precipitation boundary.
 If precipitation directly to channels is simulated in the flow model and a non-zero concentration (default is zero) is desired, use ISFBCTYP = 1;

-= 2, a runoff boundary condition that is not the same thing as runoff simulated in the UZF1 package and routed to a stream (or lake) using the IRNBND array.
+= 2, a runoff boundary condition associated with the SFR2 package of MODFLOW.
+This is not the same thing as runoff simulated in the UZF1 package and routed to a stream (or lake) using the IRNBND array.
 Users who specify runoff in the SFR2 input via the RUNOFF variable appearing in either record sets 4b or 6a and want to assign a non-zero concentration (default is zero) associated with this specified source, use ISFBCTYP=2;

 = 3, a constant-concentration boundary.
-Any ISEGBC/IRCHBC combination may set equal to a constant concentration boundary condition.
+Any reach number may be set equal to a constant concentration boundary condition.

-= 4, a pumping boundary condition.
-Not sure what this is, check with Vivek?

-= 5, an evaporation boundary condition.
-In models where evaporation is simulated directly from the surface of the channel, users can use this boundary condition to specify a non-zero concentration (default is zero) associated with the evaporation losses.
+= 4,

 CBCSF is a real number and is the specified concentration associated with the current boundary condition entry.
 Repeat CBCSF for each simulated species (NCOMP).